mbrav/mbrav.github.io/_posts/journal/2017-04-25-team-radiation.markdown

 ## Initial Ideas and Explorations

-Our Initial focus was to explore the electromagnetic spectrum to explore the ways is which we can explore the gradients of t
+Our Initial focus was to explore the electromagnetic spectrum and the ways in which we can explore the gradients between living and non-living matter.
+Although we where not yet aware about our ultimate goal, we where beginning to research and test methods that would eventually land us on our concept.

 ### Diffraction Grating: Dissecting the Electromagnetic  Spectrum

 One of the members of our Radiation team brought in a very interesting *artifact* that caught the attention of our whole group.
-It was a diffraction sheet which is made like any other plastic sheet, except that it reflects light in a very particular way.
+It was a diffraction sheet which looked like any other plastic sheet, except that it it has very peculiar light reflecting properties.
 This is because the sheet features hundreds of microscopic indented lines per millimeter.
 This in turn, causes the sheet to have very particular deflection abilities which can be used for "dissecting" the visual spectrum.

 ![](http://www.patonhawksley.co.uk/images/demonstrationslide.jpg) Different types of gratings on sheets which gives them various diffracting capabilities.